-NetApp, Inc. (NTAP) CEO George Kurian on Q4 2020 Results - Earnings Call Transcript

 Bala Reddy

 Hi, thank you for taking my questions.
 This is Bala Reddy on for Rod.
-Could you give us some color on demand trends that you’re seeing across different geographies, and maybe color on how the order trends have been in the past four weeks in this month?
-And I got a follow-up.
+Could you give us some color on demand trends that you’re seeing across different geographies and maybe color on how the order trends have been in the past four weeks in this month, and I’ve got a follow-up.

 George Kurian